NickdevC/Home-Learning-Hub/README.md

 ## Target Audience

-The main target audiences for the site are school administrators (who can provide access to teachers) and parents.
+The main target audiences for the site are `school administrators` (who can provide access to teachers) and `parents`.
 The website needed to be functional for both of these user groups and their different needs.

 ### Parents (users) needs:
 - **Simple design** - focussing on being a welcoming space whilst not detracting from the main purpose of the site.